Odhynn/Naerk/content/drafts/protupo-emerologio.md

 Bloodscales attack on Ilystair, Solusmeir death.
 Rod of Stone and Steel reclaimed.

-4778: Endless Storm around Athalahr stops.
+4778: Endless Storm around Athalaar stops.

 4779: Khalaram's independence from South Darrok.

 4780: King Lordin Quakesville enthroned in Green Hills.
-4784: Athalahr: [[Amen]] Arrival of the Company of the 6th Incantator.
+4784: Athalaar: [[Amen]] Arrival of the Company of the 6th Incantator.

 4786: Zuuls' Rampage and death across Åperbung.
 Devils attack Pamfül, Celestial intervention.

 4797: Ίδρυση του Order of the Broken Crest.
-4790, Athalahr: Arrival of the Sennarii clans.
+4790, Athalaar: Arrival of the Sennarii clans.

 4792: King Laorwick murdered in Hashnev.
 King Oodas Bildarion Enthroned.